mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

   * ECR without lifecycle policies
   * Amazon Comprehend (NLP service) underutilized endpoints

+Trusted Advisor has a free version, but to take the most advantage of it, pricing depends on aws spendings.

 ## Cost Optimization Hub

 Cost Optimization Hub generates recommendations for the following resources: